twangerwang/twangerwang.github.io/README.md

 # Week01CodeRefactor
 Make the existing code for Horiseon more accesible and streamlined.

-## Descrciption
+## Description

 Take the existing html and css code for Horiseon and make it more accessible and easier to follow.
-    *Semantic elements were added
+* Semantic elements were added
-    *alt attributes added to images
+* alt attributes added to images
-    *Classes were consolidated
+* Classes were consolidated
-    *Comments inserted for easier readability
+* Comments inserted for easier readability

 ## Mock-up
 The image below shows the webpage refactored.